New Treatment for Seizures

 - Centromedian nucleus of the thalamus (CM) stimulation is more effective for patients with generalized epilepsy than focal epilepsy.
 This procedure can reduce seizures by 70-80 percent in people with tonic-clonic and absence seizures, but outcomes are harder to predict in people with focal seizures or frontal lobe epilepsy.

 - Anterior nucleus of the thalamus (ANT) stimulation can control seizures that begin in the temporal lobe, and the effects are relatively long-lasting.
 Some people experience depression and memory impairment after ANT stimulation, however.
-This procedure has been approved for use in Europe but not the United States.
+Authorities in Europe have approved this procedure for use, but the United States has not.

 - Hippocampal deep brain stimulation can reduce seizure frequency by 50-60 percent in people with temporal lobe epilepsy.
 People with normal MRI findings have better seizure outcomes after this type of stimulation than those with hippocampal injuries.
-Benefits are greatest when both, rather than one, side of the hippocampus are stimulated.
-Memory decline has not been reported.
+The benefits are greatest when stimulating both sides of the hippocampus rather than just one.
+Researchers have not reported memory decline.

 Watch Now: Overview of Deep Brain Stimulation (DBS)